PLEASE READ THE BELOW INFORMATION BEFORE SUBMITTING YOUR APPLICATION

 Unless we’re in the middle of approving the adoption of your foster dog, you can adopt!
 One of the hardest parts of being a foster home is saying goodbye but it can be a good feeling as well.
 As the foster family, you are involved with deciding which family adopts your foster dog.

 How do dogs get adopted?

 Anyone wishing to adopt a dog fills out the adoption application form and it is sent to our volunteer adoption coordinator.
 If the adoption coordinator thinks it’s a good match for the dog, the application is sent to the foster home for their input.
-The foster home will talk and meet with potential adopter.
-A home visit is done to confirm information on the application.
+The foster home will talk with a potential adopter.
+References are contacts and finally a home visit is done to confirm information on the application.
 After everyone’s happy with the new home, the applicant pays the adoption fee (and spay/neuter deposit, if applicable) and takes the dog home.

 Completing this application does not put the applicant under any obligation and does not guarantee that the applicant will receive a dog to foster.
 All information is kept strictly confidential.
 Please complete the application in full.
 By submitting this application, the applicant states that all information is true and accurate.

 Please provide the names and contact information for at least 3 references who can speak to your fitness as a pet owner in general, and more specifically, as the owner of a medium-to-large sized dog.
 Please inform your references that we may be contacting them and give them permission to speak with us.
 If you currently own or have in the past five years owned a pet, please include your veterinarian as one of the references.
 PLEASE DO NOT LIST MORE THAN ONE FAMILY MEMBER OR OTHER RELATIVE AS A REFERENCE.

 Once you have submitted your application you will get a confirmation message on your screen.
 If you do NOT get a confirmation, you must go back in and fill in any incomplete fields.
 Unless you get a confirmation message, we have not received your application.